 The mackerel tabby is the most common tabby pattern.
 In fact, some people consider this to be the ‘original’ tabby pattern.

+Mackerel tabbies will have more of a striped pattern, unlike the circular ‘classic’ pattern.
 This type of tabby pattern can look a little like the skeleton of a mackerel fish – which could be the inspiration behind the name.

 Spotted Tabby Pattern